google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/wrapup-7.md

 Now that we've seen some speed improvements resulting from individual techniques, let's see what happens when we apply all the techniques in one version.
 For this test, we took these steps:

-* Optimized all the images as in test 2
+- Minified the HTML, CSS, and JavaScript files as in test 1

-* Combined the CSS and JavaScript files, and the quotes and hero images as in test 3
+- Optimized the images as in test 2

-* Minified the HTML, CSS, and JavaScript files as in test 1
+- Combined the CSS and JavaScript files, and the quotes and hero images as in test 3

 How did we do?